jwyce/jwyce/README.md

-### Hey there, I'm Jared Wyce 👋
+## Hey there, I'm Jared Wyce 👋

-## I'm a Full Stack Developer who loves to learn, build, tinker with new technology
+<h3 align="left">I'm a Full Stack Developer who loves to learn, build, tinker with new technology</h3>

 - 🌱 I'm currently learning all of the below tools to create my projects 🤣
 - 🧩 I'm a speedcuber.
 Check out my [WCA profile][wca]